-In addition, evidence is emerging that suggests that LADA, though it is an autoimmune disease, is not quite the same as Type 1 diabetes, and, in fact, has a genetic profile that includes genes also found in people who develop Type 2 diabetes.
+Though LADA is an autoimmune condition like the Juvenile form of Type 1, evidence has emerged that suggests that LADA not quite the same as Type 1 diabetes.
+People who get LADA have a genetic profile that includes genes also found in people who develop Type 2 diabetes.

-This was made clear in a study published in February of 2008 that reports that people diagnosed with LADA had variations in the HLA autoimmunity genes similar to those found in people with Type 1 diabetes but that many of them also had variations of the TCF7L2 gene that has been associated with Type 2 diabetes.
+Specifically, a study published in February of 2008 found that people diagnosed with LADA had variations in the HLA autoimmunity genes similar to those found in people with Type 1 diabetes but that many of them also had variations of the TCF7L2 gene that has been associated with Type 2 diabetes.

 Genetic Similarities Between LADA, Type 1 and Type 2 Diabetes Camilla Cervin et al, Diabetes DOI: 10.2337/db07-0299